wp-plugins/custom-post-view-generator/readme.txt

 = Are you going to add suport for more custom post type plugins ? =

 Depends.
-The custom post type plugins that this plugin supports are very complete, and my opinion, the best plugins for creating custom post types, so it might not be worth it to add more, especially since some of them might take too much work.
+The custom post type plugins that this plugin supports are very complete, and my opinion, the best plugins for creating custom post types, so it might not be worth it to add more, especially since some of them might take a deal to implement them.
 If someone sends me code for 'plugincode' or 'fieldtypes' folders or if the the plugin in question is widely used, I might add it.

 = Is it possible add/remove/modify templates ? =